 Currently, Shannon is serving on the boards of:

 In the past, she served on the boards of:

 - NFU (National Farmers Union)

 - IFOAM (International Federation of Organic Agriculture Movements) North America

 - Eat Local Cumberland (previously CFAN, the Cumberland Food Action Network)

 - Agrifutures Nova Scotia (no longer in action)

 Bryan is currently serving on the board of:

-He has served as President of the Cumberland County Federation of Agriculture and represented on the NS Federation of Agriculture’s Council of Leaders.
-He also served as Youth Advisor for NFU’s Region 1.
+He also previously served as President of the Cumberland County Federation of Agriculture and represented on the NS Federation of Agriculture's Council of Leaders.
+He also served as Youth Advisor for NFU's Region 1.